 However, it remains true that law is still an over-subscribed profession, although she wondered if this was because “this is more because new lawyers believe law to be well-paid rather than a profession with any meaning attached to it.”
 Meanwhile, however, she acknowledged, “the current model appears highly stable – law firms, especially those at the top, have never been richer.”
 But their relationship to wider society was growing increasingly problematic even if a number were actively involved in pro bono work.

 Many questions need consideration, she said.
 Law firms need to ask themselves questions about their purpose.
 “Is it possible that they can ignore their own socio-economic role – the question here is whether a legal education should simply make you a servant to neo-liberalism.”

 Several panel members agreed that among young entrants to the professions, not simply lawyers, the whole issue of purpose and contribution to the public good was a common theme.
-This applied especially in accountancy.
+This applied, especially in accountancy.
 The whole question of the relationship between cultures of intense attention to client service.
 One noted: “ten years ago interns asked simple questions – how do we get to the gigabucks?
-Now i get asked what about the ethics of having oil and gas clients?
+Now I get asked what about the ethics of having oil and gas clients?
 What about some of these Russians?
-Our challenge is attract and retain those who ask these difficult questions.“ Another panellist acknowledged: “where have failed to show how we serve the public interest and that is where anger comes in.”
+Our challenge is attracting and retain those who ask these difficult questions.“ Another panellist acknowledged: “we have failed to show how we serve the public interest and that is where anger comes in.”